lsst-sitcom/sitcomtn-049/index.rst

 Current Results
 ===============
-The results shown below are given when all three mirrors are coated with silver (Ag only) and when M1/M3 are coated with `Al-Ideal` and M2 coated with silver (Al/Ag).
-With our current estimates, we are meeting all requirements.
+The results shown below are given when all three mirrors are coated with silver (Ag only).
+With our current estimates, we are meeting requirements with the LED projector.
+With the Monochromatic light source, we are limited by the throughput in the u-band.
+These results were generated with the calibration files :file:`led_ff_calib_etc_10122023.yaml` and :file:`laser_ff_calib_etc_10122023.yaml`.

 LED
 ---